isralduke/thatbook/23-isaiah.md

 > the parched ground springs of water.
 > Where jackals once lived and sprawled out,
 > grass, reeds, and papyrus will grow.
-> <a name="35:8">35:8</a> A road will be there—
+> <a name="35:8">35:8</a> A road will be there —
 > it will be called the Way of Holiness.
 > The unclean will not travel on it;
-> it is reserved for those authorized to use it—
+> it is reserved for those authorized to use it —
 > fools will not stray into it.
 > <a name="35:9">35:9</a> No lions will be there,
-> no ferocious wild animals will be on it—
+> no ferocious wild animals will be on it —
 > they will not be found there.
 > Those delivered from bondage will travel on it,
 > <a name="35:10">35:10</a> those whom the Lord has ransomed will return that way.